Sucerquia/ASE-PLUMED_tutorial/MD.md

 ```

 This code, as well as the previous one, generates a file called COLVAR with
 the value of the CVs.
-All plumed files begin with a header that describes the
+All PLUMED files begin with a header that describes the
 fields that it contains.
 In this case, the header looks like:

 ```